espressif/esp-idf/docs/en/api-guides/jtag-debugging/using-debugger.rst

 --------------
 :link_to_translation:`zh_CN:[中文]`

-This section covers configuration and running debugger either from :ref:`jtag-debugging-using-debugger-eclipse` or :ref:`jtag-debugging-using-debugger-command-line`.
+This section covers configuration and running debugger from :ref:`jtag-debugging-using-debugger-eclipse` or from :ref:`jtag-debugging-using-debugger-command-line` or using :ref:`jtag-debugging-with-idf-py`.
 It is recommended to first check if debugger works from :ref:`jtag-debugging-using-debugger-command-line` and then move to using Eclipse.

 .. _jtag-debugging-using-debugger-eclipse: